inspircd/docs/docs/3/modules/spanningtree.md

 --------- | -----------
 c         | Lists servers which the server may connect to or allow connections from. n         | Lists servers which the server may connect to or allow connections from.

+### Special Notes

+Linking non-local servers without TLS (SSL) is a serious privacy risk and will be removed in the next major version of InspIRCd.